jdotfite/arcade-high-scores/README.md

-MAME High Score Web Display Project
+MAME High Score Web Display From Multiple Cabinets and Locations

 Purpose:
 Automatically track and display high scores from multiple MAME arcade cabinets on a web page.